 How Does Chemotherapy Work?

-There are two types of chemotherapy, each different in how they are administered.
-Common side effects also differ with each type.
+There are two types of chemotherapy.
+The two types differ in how they are administered and the common side effects experienced by patients.

-- Systemic chemotherapy: Administered intravenously or in pill form, traveling through the bloodstream throughout the entire body to target and kill cancerous cells
+- Systemic chemotherapy is administered by injection (intravenous) or in pill form.
+It travels through the bloodstream to target and kill cancerous cells.

-- Intraoperative chemotherapy: Applied directly to tumor formations during surgery (examples include intrapleural chemotherapy and heated intraperitoneal chemotherapy, also referred to as HIPEC)
+- Intracavitary chemotherapy is applied directly to tumor formations, most commonly during surgery.
+Examples include intrapleural chemotherapy and heated intraperitoneal chemotherapy, also referred to as HIPEC.
+HIPEC is used to treat patients with peritoneal mesothelioma.

 Differences Between Immunotherapy and Chemotherapy

-While chemotherapy and immunotherapy are both popular treatment options for cancer, immunotherapy thrives off of the body’s immune system, while chemotherapy introduces new medications to target and kill cells.
-While immunotherapy is not yet a traditional mode of treatment, it’s success in clinical trials and FDA approval for a growing list of cancers show promise towards adoption as a first-line treatment option.
+Chemotherapy and immunotherapy are both popular treatment options for cancer.
+Chemotherapy has been an established cancer treatment for years.
+Immunotherapy is not yet as widely adopted as chemotherapy.
+However, its success in clinical trials and recent FDA approval for a growing list of cancers show promise for adoption as a first-line treatment option.

 - Uses the body’s immune system to target cancer cells